Conservation and open space properties in the town of Killingly, available for the public to enjoy!

 Also known as Wauregan Reservoir, this 88-acre pond is open to boating and fishing.

 Park contains a 0.5-mile paved walkway that is suitable for bicycles, strollers and wheel chairs.
 The pathway parallels the Whetstone Brook and boasts a beautiful mill pond and waterfalls

 Quandoc Conservation Area

 125-acre nature preserve owned by the Town of Killingly.
 Open to passive recreation, fishing, and hunting (by permit only)

 1892 Conservation Area/Sherman Memorial Forest

 162-acre property belonging to the Wolf Den Land Trust and the Town of Killingly.
 Open to passive recreation.

 32-acre forest parcel owned and managed by the Town of Killingly.
-Has a small reservoir open to Killingly residents for swimming during the summer months.
+Has a small reservoir open for swimming during the summer months.

 Old Killingly State Park